Wando1423/TFIDF-Matrix-Cpp/README.md

 ### How it's done

-Using TM matrix built upon .txt files in the specified directory, each word in the texts is given a specific weight and calculated value for every file.
+Creates Term-Document Matrix built upon .txt files in the specified directory.
+Then each word in the texts has calculateda specific weight and value for every file.

 ### Using the project